3456kayy/Bash-Scripting/README.md

 <img src="https://imgur.com/o3lvzsy.png" height="80%" width="80%"/>
 <br />
 <br />
-This Bash script simulates a slot machine by defining an array of fruits using the RANDOM function to generate random numbers that corresponds to fruits.
+This script simulates a slot machine by defining an array of fruits using the RANDOM function to generate random numbers that corresponds to fruits.
 Input: <br/>
 <img src="https://imgur.com/jVH7nMk.png" height="80%" width="80%"/>
 <br />
 <br />